slimgroup/SegyIO.jl/README.md

 ### Introduction

-The scanner is designed to be multi-scale, meaning that your workflow will stay the same regardless of whether you are working on 1 MB or 1TB.
-SeisIO does this by being:
+The scanner is designed to be multi-scale, meaning that your workflow will stay the same regardless of whether you are working on 1 MB or 1TB of data.
+SeisIO accomplishes this by being:

 1) **Direct** Read only what needs to be read.